-Based on the market value of our common stock held by our non-affiliates as of June 30, 2021, we are considered a "large accelerated filer" on December 31, 2021 and thus lost our status as an emerging growth company as of such date.
-Accordingly, we can no longer rely upon exemptions and reduced reporting requirements provided by the JOBS Act.
+Based on the market value of our common stock held by our non-affiliates as of June 30, 2021, we were considered a "large accelerated filer" on December 31, 2021 and thus lost, and will not regain, our status as an emerging growth company.
+Additionally, based on the market value of our common stock held by our non-affiliates as of June 30, 2022, we were considered a "non-accelerated filer" and "smaller reporting company" on December 31, 2022, and thus will not be subject to filing deadlines applicable to "accelerated filers," nor the requirements of Section 404(b) of the Sarbanes-Oxley Act of 2002.